9 Things to Look For in a Quality Weight Loss Program

 Forgoing Rest Days Any exercise routine that lacks rest days is potentially unsafe.
 A large number of sports injuries are the result of overuse.
 These injuries occur from simply doing too much exercise.
 To avoid overuse injuries, balance rest days with exercise to allow the body to recover from the stress of training.

-Doing the same exercise day after day may help you become very skilled at a sport, but it is another way to end up with an overuse injury.
+Doing Only One Type of Exercise Doing the same exercise day after day may help you become very skilled at a sport, but it is another way to end up with an overuse injury.
 Stressing the same muscle groups and performing the same movement patterns repeatedly can put a tremendous amount of strain on muscles, tendons and ligaments, causing irritation, inflammation and even stress fractures.
 Even if you successfully avoid an overuse injury, you may end up with muscle imbalance, weakness, tightness and alignment problems.
 To avoid these problems, vary your exercise training routine.
 Do a variety of different types of exercise and cross train.

 Performing Uncontrolled or Sloppy Movements Sloppy or uncontrolled movements occur for a variety of reasons, including fatigue, lack of appropriate skill, going too fast, and a lack of attention.
 When you are exercising, it's essential to be in control of your body.
 Sloppy execution or poor control is a set-up for injury.
 Even the safest exercise can become unsafe when done in an uncontrolled manner.

 Forcing Unnatural Joint Movement Any unnatural joint movements put you at high risk for an injury.
 Unnatural movements are typically caused by using a machine that isn't designed for your specific body shape or size and forces your joints to move in a way that doesn't follow your normal range of motion.
 One exercise that forces an unnatural joint movement is the behind the neck lat pulldown.
 This exercise works against the structural design of the shoulder joint.
 It puts unnecessary stress on the rotator cuff muscels, and forces the shoulders to rotate externally, a position vulnerable to dislocation.
 Additionally, you are forced to drop the head forward to the chest during the movement, which causes additional neck strain.
 Instead of this unnatural and dangerous exercise, consider lat pulldowns to the front, which work with the body's natural range of motion.